 It was only this past January (which seems so long ago) that the Philadelphians performed Vivian Fung’s Dust Devils for the first time, coinciding with the Orchestra’s return to the Academy of Music for its first subscription concert there in nearly 20 years.
 We're re-broadcasting that concert, conducted by Yannick Nézét-Séguin, on Sunday, October 18th at 1 PM on WRTI 90.1 and Monday, October 19th at 7 PM on WRTI HD-2.

-After intermission, it's a work first performed by the Philadelphia Orchestra at the Academy 85 years ago, the Symphony No. 3, by Sergei Rachmaninoff.
+Allso on the program is a powerful performance by the legendary pianist Yefim Bronfman of Beethoven’s Pano Concerto No. 4.
+After intermission, you’ll hear a work that was first performed by The Philadelphia Orchestra at the Academy 85 years ago, the Symphony No. 3 by Sergei Rachmaninoff.

 Canadian-born Vivian Fung describes her vibrant orchestral composition Dust Devils as “the journey of emotional swirls, full of raw and intense energy.”
 It’s an imaginative and colorful work, full of rhythmic energy.

 Grammy-winning pianist Yefim Bronfman brings his exceptional lyrical gifts to Beethoven’s Piano Concerto No. 4, its magical opening foreshadowing his "Pastoral" 6th Symphony.

 The concert concludes with Rachmaninoff’s final symphony, which had its world premiere at the Academy of Music in 1936, with Leopold Stokowski conducting the Philadelphia Orchestra.
 Three years later, the Philadelphians would record the work, with Rachmaninoff himself conducting.